In this article we are going to look at one of the most common puppy parent questions: how long do dogs live?

 This impacts upon the conclusions we can draw from retrospective studies.
 Because the dogs owned by more irresponsible owners are more likely to have accidents or pick up / suffer from avoidable diseases.

-So while one study showed that neutered dogs lived longer, it also showed that the entire dogs were dying from accidents and disease (both avoidable with responsible ownership) while the neutered dogs were dying from cancer
+One study showed that neutered dogs lived longer.
+However, it also showed that the entire dogs were dying from accidents and disease (both avoidable with responsible ownership).
+Whereas the neutered dogs were dying from cancer

 Here is the limited amount that we do know for certain: